-c.
+- c.
 Upon any termination of this Agreement all rights granted to or provided by each party to the other shall automatically and irrevocably revert to the granting party.
-Any sublicenses granted by ELECTROBLATE to SUBLICENSEES shall immediately terminate upon any termination of this Agreement.

-d.
-Surviving any valid termination of this Agreement are:

-(i) Any financial or fiduciary obligations that have matured prior to any termination of this Agreement, such as without limitation the allocation of any ELECTROBLATE common stock specified in paragraph 5;

-(ii) ELECTROBLATE's obligation of Paragraph 8 to keep and allow a final audit;

-(iii) Any cause of action or claim of ELECTROBLATE, AMI-USC, or USC, accrued or to accrue, because of any breach or default by the other party; and e.
+Any sublicenses granted by ELECTROBLATE to SUBLICENSEES shall immediately terminate upon any termination of this Agreement. - d.
+Surviving any valid termination of this Agreement are: - (i) Any financial or fiduciary obligations that have matured prior to any termination of this Agreement, such as without limitation the allocation of any ELECTROBLATE common stock specified in paragraph 5; - (ii) ELECTROBLATE's obligation of Paragraph 8 to keep and allow a final audit; - (iii) Any cause of action or claim of ELECTROBLATE, AMI-USC, or USC, accrued or to accrue, because of any breach or default by the other party; and - (iv) The provisions of Paragraphs 21, 22, 23, and 29. - e.
 Upon termination of this Agreement, ELECTROBLATE agrees to immediately discontinue (and shall cause each SUBLICENSEE to discontinue) the manufacture and sale of the PRODUCTS and the use of the PATENTS.
-Within [ Confidential] after such termination, ELECTROBLATE shall provide USC with a written inventory of all PRODUCTS currently in its stock (and in the stock of any SUBLICENSEE) as of the date of termination (the "INVENTORY").
-USC shall have the option to grant to AMI and/or each SUBLICENSEE the privilege of disposing of such INVENTORY at normal prices within [ Confidential] after said termination.
+Within [\\\ Confidential] after such termination, ELECTROBLATE shall provide USC with a written inventory of all PRODUCTS currently in its stock (and in the stock of any SUBLICENSEE) as of the date of termination (the "INVENTORY").
+USC shall have the option to grant to AMI and/or each SUBLICENSEE the privilege of disposing of such INVENTORY at normal prices within [\\\ Confidential] after said termination.
 The disposition of all such INVENTORY, however, shall be subject to all of the terms and conditions of this Agreement.
-After the [ Confidential] sell-off period, ELECTROBLATE shall destroy or return to USC all remaining unsold PRODUCTS in its possession, all equipment used by ELECTROBLATE and any SUBLICENSEE in the manufacture of the PRODUCTS and all packaging and marketing materials in its possession pertaining to the PRODUCTS, and shall certify their destruction or return to USC specifying the number of each destroyed or returned.
-All payment obligations hereunder, including without limitation any portion common stock grant to ELECTROBLATE corresponding to the thencurrent Calendar Year that remains unpaid as of the effective date of termination, shall be accelerated and shall become immediately due and payable.
+After the [\\\ Confidential] sell-off period, ELECTROBLATE shall destroy or return to USC all remaining unsold PRODUCTS in its possession, all equipment used by ELECTROBLATE and any SUBLICENSEE in the manufacture of the PRODUCTS and all packaging and marketing materials in its possession pertaining to the PRODUCTS, and shall certify their destruction or return to USC specifying the number of each destroyed or returned.
+All payment obligations hereunder, including without limitation any portion common stock grant to ELECTROBLATE corresponding to the thencurrent Calendar Year that remains unpaid as of the effective date of termination, shall be accelerated and shall become immediately due and payable. - Section 16 of the Agreement is amended to add the following receiving party of notices: